-- 3.1 Council is responsible for controlling or monitoring activities being undertaken in its road reserves. - 3.2 Council will adopt clear and consistent procedures when dealing with applications for signs within the road reserve. - 3.3 Signs situated on private property are controlled by the Port Stephens Council Development Control Plan. - 3.4 Council will assess all applications for signs within the road reserve in accordance with the Information and Direction Signs in Road Reserve Code.
+- Council is responsible for controlling or monitoring activities being undertaken in its road reserves. - 3.2 Council will adopt clear and consistent procedures when dealing with applications for signs within the road reserve. - 3.3 Signs situated on private property are controlled by the Port Stephens Council Development Control Plan. - 3.4 Council will assess all applications for signs within the road reserve in accordance with the Information and Direction Signs in Road Reserve Code.

-Policy WARNING: This is a controlled document.
-Hardcopies of this document may not be the latest version.
 Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au